 I started teaching middle school math after 20 years in the Marine Corps and fresh out of graduate school and the Troops to Teacher program.
 I spent 15 years in the classrooms of two middle schools and a community college.
 Mostly I taught math and computers, but at various times I also taught social studies, general education, study skills, reading and even substituted for Spanish classes a couple of times.
 I had good run and a big part of me is still in the classroom, but 15 years were enough.

-You’ll find some opinions and reflections on this site which you may or may not agree with.
-There are several issues in particular that I wrestled with for years without a good resolution.
-I created a section called Classroom Capers where I free write about anything that comes to mind.
+You’ll find some opinions and reflections on this blog which you may or may not agree with.
+There are several issues – such as homework and grading – that I wrestled with for years.
+In some of the posts, I simply free write about anything that comes to mind.
 I hope you find something of interest or value somewhere on the site.

 In my other blogs and websites, I like to use lots of pictures along with informative captions to tell the story another way.
 You won’t see any pictures of me teaching in the classroom because there aren’t that many and the ones that are around clearly show the faces of students.
 When you publish pictures of people who can be recognized in a photo, it can become a legal minefield.
 To insulate yourself from legal troubles, you have to get releases from everyone involved or their parents if they are minors.
 I’m not about to publish pictures of minors in any way, shape or form in this litigious wired 24×7 society.
 Protecting yourself legally is something I will talk about in other posts.
 It’s a deadly serious business and teachers always need to have their guard up.
 That may sound paranoid, but that’s the reality in today’s classroom and it’s gotten worse since I left.

 Instead you’ll find pictures of me or things I’ve used or places I’ve been.
 My guest lecturers Sgt.
 Blogger, Count Calcula and others will make occasional appearances to emphasize important points or just to liven things up a bit.